Wednesday, May 30, 2012

 It is one of the biggest ironies that morality itself has such unfairness in its roots.

 Morality is unfair because the moral challenges that individuals face are not of equal difficulty and are without uniform chances of success.
-For example, the moral challenge that a paedophile faces is of much greater difficulty with a much greater chance of failure compared to us.
+For example, the moral challenge that a paedophile faces is of much greater difficulty with a much greater chance of failure compared to others.

 A Moment of Judgment